CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ```bash
 $ swift post my_fishbucket -w "project1:*"
 ```
-The _*_ mark after the project name defines that all the project members in the project gets the rights.
+The sign _*_ after the project name defines that all the project members in the project gets the rights.

 You can also give read and write access only to certain members of another project:
 ```bash